Cabinet announces vaccinations open to 18-35 year olds from 20 August

 Johannesburg – The vaccination programme against Covid-19 in South Africa has just taken a turn for the better, after the cabinet has announced that persons aged between 18 years and 35 years can get vaccinated from 20 August 2021.

-The National Institute for Communicable Diseases (NICD) has emphasised the importance of COVID-19 vaccination, as South Africa looks towards the end of the third wave and mitigation of a fourth wave in the latter part of the year.
+The National Institute for Communicable Diseases (NICD) has emphasised the importance of Covid-19 vaccination, as South Africa looks towards the end of the third wave and mitigation of a fourth wave in the latter part of the year.

 “Vaccine supply and the number of vaccination sites has increased, and it is up to the public to ensure that they present for vaccination,” NICD Head of the Division of Public Health Surveillance and Response, Dr Michelle Groome, said on Wednesday.